Dima-Zeklam/can-of-books-frontend/README.md

 ## Change Log
 22-08-2021 1:30pm - Set up my repository
 22-08-2021 2:00pm - Authentication: As a user, I'd like to sign in with OAuth, so that I can authenticate to the site without creating yet-another username/password combo to potentially get hacked or lost.
+23-08-2021 2:30pm -  As a user, I'd like to sign in with OAuth, so that I can authenticate to the site without creating yet-another username/password combo to potentially get hacked or lost.
+23-08-2021 3:30pm - As a user, I'd like my books to persist, so that whenever I make changes, I can see the my full list of best books.

 ## Credit and Collaborations